 - Trim, including locking mechanisms

-- The interior-side of the screen, whether by hosing off entirely outside or using an old microfiber cloth that you don’t care if it might get stained.
+- The interior side of the screen, whether by hosing off entirely outside or using an old microfiber cloth that you don’t care if it might get stained.

 Cheaters occasionally prosper: For those who hate hosing off the screen or cleaning it outside, only to have to wait for them to dry, try wiping them off with an old, somewhat damp microfiber cloth instead.
-This not only works great for cleaning the screens but ensuring they dry more quickly too.
+This not only works great for cleaning the screens but ensures that they dry more quickly too.